View Categories

 The final factor to account for when calculating embodied emissions is the lifespan of the hardware, and the customer’s use as a percentage of that lifespan.
 Because cloud services are abstracted from the underlying hardware, and server resources can be used by different organizations over time, an organization that does not use a service or virtual machine for the full lifespan of the underlying hardware not responsible for the entire quantity of embodied emissions.

 Server hardware is in operation for six years, on average.
-The three major Cloud Service Providers (CSPs) – AWS, Azure, and GCP – all commit to this six year lifespan (WatersTechnology, 2024).
-Tailpipe therefore accounts for an organization’s usage as a proportion of that six-year lifespan.
+The three major Cloud Service Providers (CSPs) – AWS, Azure, and GCP – all commit to this six-year lifespan (WatersTechnology, 2024).
+Tailpipe therefore usually accounts for an organization’s usage as a proportion of that six-year lifespan.
+However, in the case of GPU and machine learning enabled virtual machines, Tailpipe uses a shorter five-year lifespan.
+This is based on a 2025 securities filing from AWS which stated that:

 50 * (1/6) = 8.33 kgCO2e